Prospect B2B: Why is it difficult?

 Analyze your market, your competitors and your customers

-Setting objectives randomly does not allow you to build an effective prospecting plan.
-Indeed, if the objectives are too high, salespeople will become discouraged and lose productivity.
-If they are too low, the company will not prospect at full capacity.
+Setting objectives in a random manner does not make it possible to build an effective B2B prospecting plan.
+Indeed, if the objectives are too high, the salespeople will be discouraged and lose in productivity.
+If they are too weak, the company will not prospect at full speed.

 To find the right dosage, you need to have a clear vision of your market: